Brock Osweiler: Houston Texans

 On March 9, 2016, Osweiler signed a four-year, $72 million contract ($37 million guaranteed) with the Houston Texans.

 In his Texans debut on September 11, 2016, Osweiler threw for 231 yards, two touchdowns, and an interception during the season-opening 23–14 victory over the Bears.
 Despite his strong start, Osweiler began to struggle as the season progressed.
-During a Week 7 road game against his former team, the Denver Broncos, he had a total of three fumbles with one lost as the in the 27–9 road loss.
-During a Week 12 21–13 loss to the Chargers, Osweiler threw for 246 yards, no touchdowns, and three interceptions, but he did contribute a one-yard rushing touchdown.
+During Week 7 against his former team, the Denver Broncos, on Monday Night Football, Osweiler had a total of three fumbles with one lost in the 27–9 road loss.
+During a Week 12 21–13 loss to the Chargers, he threw for 246 yards, no touchdowns, and three interceptions, but contributed a one-yard rushing touchdown.

-During Week 15 against the Jacksonville Jaguars, Osweiler was benched for Tom Savage after throwing back-to-back first-half interceptions.
+During a narrow Week 15 21–20 comeback victory over the Jacksonville Jaguars, Osweiler was benched for Tom Savage after throwing back-to-back first-half interceptions.
 The two interceptions brought Osweiler's season total to 16, setting a single-season Texans franchise record.
 Savage was then named the starter for the Week 16 matchup against the Cincinnati Bengals.
 In the regular-season finale against the Tennessee Titans, Osweiler entered the game in relief of Savage, who suffered a concussion.
 Osweiler finished the 24–17 road loss completing 21-of-40 passes for 253 yards and a touchdown while also rushing for a one-yard touchdown.

 Osweiler finished the 2016 season with 2,957 passing yards, 15 touchdowns, and 16 interceptions to go along with 30 carries for 131 yards and two touchdowns in 15 games and 14 starts.
 Due to Savage's injury, Osweiler started in the Wild Card Round against the Raiders.
 He finished the 27–14 victory completing 14-of-25 passes for 168 yards and a touchdown to go along with six carries for 15 yards and a touchdown.
 Shortly after the game, head coach Bill O'Brien announced that Osweiler would remain the team's starter for the Divisional Round against the Patriots even though Savage had cleared concussion protocol.
 Osweiler finished the 34–16 road loss completing 23-of-40 passes for 198 yards, a touchdown, and three interceptions to go along with an 18-yard rush.